Series A funding: What is a term sheet, and why is it important?

 Early-stage investors will typically look to purchase “preferred stock” when investing in startups.
 Preferred stock differs from common stock in that it allows the VCs to add unique terms and conditions that will not apply to holders of common stocks (typically the founders).
 Voting rights in the company will be unevenly distributed to favor the preferred stocks.

-Additionally, they will be above common stock in the debtor hierarchy, meaning that should the company go under, the investor will get their money back before other stockholders.
+Additionally, VC firms with preferred stock will be above common stockholders in the debtor hierarchy, meaning that should the company go under, the investor will get their money back before other stockholders.

-Voting rights represent the rights of a shareholder to vote on matters of corporate policy.
-Delineating and defining these rights in the term sheet is crucial, as it will determine who controls the company.
+Voting rights are another important provision that is almost always included in Series A term sheets.
+These represent the rights the investor has to vote on matters of corporate policy.
+Delineating and defining these rights in the term sheet is beyond crucial, as it will determine who controls the company.

 The most important aspect of voting rights is the relation between holders of preferred stocks and common stocks.
 The term sheet can stipulate that specific actions (selling the company, issuing dividends, determining budgets, signing contracts, etc.) need to be approved either by a preferred or common majority.
-Since the founders will usually be holders of common shares and investors will hold preferred shares, this term will be crucial in deciding who has the most control in terms of determining corporate policies.
+Since the founders will usually be holders of common shares and investors will hold preferred shares, this term will be crucial in deciding who has the most control over creating and governing corporate policies.

 It’s essential to keep in mind that preferred stocks can also have common voting rights attached and that you’ll need to carefully balance the voting rights to ensure that control over these types of issues is as equally distributed as possible.

-The liquidation preference is a clause in the term sheet that determines the order in which the entities that own the company will get paid in the case of a liquidation, bankruptcy, or a sale.
-Liquidation preferences serve to protect the VC companies from downside risks, ensuring that they get the money invested back before other shareholders are paid out.
+Another common clause you’ll find in the term sheet is liquidation preferences.
+These are extremely important to pay attention to as they can have a major impact down the line.
+Liquidation preferences determine the order in which the entities that own the company will get paid during a liquidation event such as bankruptcy or a sale.
+This provision serves to protect early investors from risks, ensuring that they get the money invested back before other shareholders are paid out.

-Leaving 10-15% of stocks in the option pool should be sufficient for most startups.
+Most experts recommend reserving around 10-15% of stocks in the option pool.
 However, if your company already has a strong management team and you’re not looking to attract many new top managerial hires, you should be able to keep the option pool smaller if necessary.

-The right of first refusal (ROFR) term means that the investors will have the option to purchase shares that are being sold before any third party.
+The right of first refusal (ROFR) is another term that might be included in your Series A term sheet.
+This provision gives investors the option to purchase shares that are being sold before any third party.

 A co-sale agreement allows a group of shareholders the right to sell their shares under the same conditions if another group of shareholders decides to sell.